f-tonini/SAVI-tool/README.md

 The output metrics table (`.csv`) is saved into the specified output folder.
 Open the file to see a summary of all the accuracy metrics computed by the SAVI tool.

 <img src="img/SAVI_gui3.png" height="50">

+## Sample Data

+If you would like to test the SAVI Tool using a set of sample data, you can find a *sample_data* folder inside the installation directory on your computer.
+Provide the appropriate raster files from the sample data folder to the GUI as explained above and test our tool.

 ## Version